ibm-cloud-docs/billing-usage/subscriptions.md

 * Credit from platform subscriptions that pays for resource usage
 * Credit from support subscriptions that pays for support costs

-Each platform or support subscription is purchased for a given credit amount and duration.
+Each platform or support subscription is purchased for a credit amount and duration.
 If the subscription duration is more than a year, the subscription is separated into terms of up to one year each.
 Each term has distinct start dates, end dates, and available credit.
 You can use the available credit at any point during the term, but credit doesn't roll over to any following terms in the subscription.
 You can get extra flexibility to use credit from terms that haven't yet started by paying up-front for the entire subscription rather than using monthly, quarterly, or another recurring billing cadence.
 If your usage exceeds your available credit, the extra usage is billed as overage at the non-discounted rate.

 For example, say that you buy an {{site.data.keyword.cloud_notm}} platform subscription for $1,000 a month for two years, and the subscription starts 1 July 2019.
 The subscription is divided into two terms that each contain $12,000 of credit, with one term valid from 1 July 2019 through 30 June 2020, and the next term valid from 1 July 2020 through 30 June 2021.
 You can use the $12,000 credit of the first term at any time during its one-year period, whether it's $6,500 the first month and $500 a month afterward or $1,000 each month.
 If you spend $13,000 during that time period and don't have any other active subscriptions, the extra $1,000 is billed as overage.